-Liver repair, regeneration and preservation
+Liver repair, regeneration and preservation in experimental work

 This experimental programme is looking into translational experimental studies in liver repair, regeneration and preservation protocols during ECMO and their outcome in liver transplantation.